Fixed: Friend can't Connect to Minecraft Server [2023]

 So, how can your friend join your Minecraft server?
 That is explained properly in the next section.

-How can my Friends Connect to my Minecraft Server
+How to Allow My Friends to Connect to My Minecraft Server

 Once you ensure these are okay, you can join any Minecraft server.